GameFeeder/GameFeeder/CONTRIBUTING.md

 ### Docker containers

-Included in the repo are 2 Dockerfiles:

-- /.devcontainer/Dockerfile
-- /Dockerfile
+You can use Docker containers in order to run the bot without worrying about other system dependencies.
+The only requirement is [Docker Engine](https://docs.docker.com/install/) 18.06.0+.

+#### Using the VSCode Dev Container

+> Location: `/.devcontainer/Dockerfile`

-The first is meant to be used as a dev container.
-Instead of having to install dependencies like node and typescript in your machine, you can use this docker container.
-VScode can also utilize this automatically.
+This is meant to be used as a dev container.
+VSCode can utilize this automatically.
 For more information check out the [official VSCode guide](https://code.visualstudio.com/docs/remote/containers) on developing inside a container.

 If you are using Windows, you can also leverage the WSL with no further configuration necessary.
 Just follow the steps described [here](https://code.visualstudio.com/docs/remote/wsl).

+#### Using the production-ready Docker image & Docker Compose

+> Location: `/Dockerfile`

-Finally, the `Dockerfile` provided in the root folder along with the `docker-compose.yml` is meant to be used as a simple lightweight way of deploying the bot in production mode.
-However, it can also be used to use your bot without worrying about dependencies.
-To deploy the bot locally (for example to test your changes), you will need to install [docker-ce](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) and then do the following while in the root directory of the project:
+The `Dockerfile` provided in the root folder along with the `docker-compose.yml` can be used to try the bot in production mode.
+In addition to the Docker engine, you will need [Docker Compose](https://docs.docker.com/compose/install/) 1.22.0+.

+To run the bot locally (for example to test your changes), follow these steps:

 - make sure you are in the root directory of the project
 - make sure you have set up the configuration files as described above
-- `docker build . -t gamefeeder-test:1:0` to build the docker image using your code
+- `docker-compose up --build -d` to build the image and run the container in the background
-- `docker run --name --volume ./config:/app/config --volume ./data:/app/data gamefeeder-test:1:0` to run the image you just built
-- `docker ps -a` to check that it's actually running
+- `docker-compose ps` to check that it's actually up and running
+- `docker-compose logs -f bot` to observe the log output of the bot